search ]

 Disavow Tool – Disengagement from Low-Quality Links

-The same Disavow Tool has an interesting role in the website promotion & SEO process – it allows you to “disavow” inbound links that point to your site.
-The tool allows you to manually indicate to Google which inbound links you want its crawler to ignore.
+The Disavow Tool allows you to “disavow” inbound links that point to your site.
+It lets you manually indicate to Google which inbound links you want its crawler to ignore.

 So in this post, I will explain in detail and provide professional tips for using this tool efficiently.
 But before we start, it would be appropriate to explain what are those low-quality links that I’m talking about.